Undoubtedly, your to-do list has been a valuable tool for your productivity.

 How can I rectify this?

-How do I joggle my freelancing with working on these mistakes I’ve made?
+How do I joggle my freelancing while working on these mistakes I’ve made?

 I devoted time, set a goal, and amazingly before the end of 2020, I have made corrections and completed the revamping tasks on this website.